CSE3902-SU2024/Sprint_2/README.md

 ## Attacks :
 - Z to attack with the sword in any direction. you cannot move until the sword has finished its attack.
-- 1 to shoot an arrow in any direction. also cannot attack until finished. this will likely be altered later
+- 1 to shoot an arrow in any direction. also cannot attack until finished. arrow breaks on impact
-- 2 for boomerang. same logic
+- 2 for boomerang. same logic. does not break on impact. hits enemies twice.
-- 3 for bomb. same logic
+- 3 for bomb. same logic. hitbox is only when the bomb explodes.
+- e to take damage

 ## Blocks & Items :
-T and Y switches between block types (forward/back)
-U and I switches between item types (forward/back)
+Items can be picked up.
+k can be pressed when next to a door to enter the next room

 ## Enemies :
-O and P switches between enemy types. these have different movement patterns and attack patterns (forward/back)
+Monsters can be attacked and killed. most effectively with the sword.
+They will not respawn

 ## Misc:
-E to take damage
-Q to quit
+q to quit
-R to reset

-## Working
+## Note:

-### Link
-Will and Carter worked primarily on the implementation of Link, our player class.This was done for the functionality check in in such a way that we realized it would be best moving forward to completely wipe it and doing it differently.
-What you see in Sprint 2 is our updated implementations.

-### Items
-Cen gu worked primarily on items, not having many issues or changes.

-### Blockes
-Ben eskobar worked on our blocks classes

-### Enemies
-Hengkai worked on the enemy class, adding many enemies with different movement patterns and attack patterns.
+You cannot walk through blocks.
+There is a small bit of wiggle room allowing 3 pixels of intersection (makes it easier to move around through tight spaces).
+Monsters cannot walk through blocks (exception with the bat).
+The randomly change directions.